openskies-sh/openskies-sh-articles/content/articles/aerobridge-server-fleet-supply-chain.md

 __Traceability vs Transparency__: A common distinction that needs to be made between transparency and tracking of parts.
 Tracking / traceability is a much more difficult problem to solve given the complications of tracking parts and spares as they move through the custody chain.
 Transparency is simpler to achieve in a modern software context therefore we begin with Transparency first while we tackle the harder issue of traceability later.

-### Components network
+### Authentic components network

-By utilizing a public ledger technology, we hope to build a network of components that can be verified publicly and the idea is that if a company decides to install and use Aerobridge server for their operations they join the components network.
-As the instances of Aerobridge increase the network becomes more resilient and an eco-system is built around components and their trust.
+By utilizing a public ledger technology, we hope to build a network of components that can be verified publicly via modern tracking technologies.
+By building a blockchain of verified components and a system of verification of the origin, we hope to build a network of verified suppliers and components with radical transparency utilizing modern de-centralized technologies.

 ### Conclusion

 We hope to build a modern supply chain for drone manufacturers and assemblers where trust is baked in to the network utilizing modern de-centralized technologies.
 When you decide to use Aerobridge, you will automatically join the network and get access to the community.

 ### Join Aerobridge